killtacnine/ctfs/umassctf_2024/pwn/mitigations_are_awesome/README.md

 # Conclusion

 You can see that the flag indicates I should've cared about `ptrace`.
-THe `wrapper` source code indicated this too...
-But, like I said before, I just ignored `wrapper` (and `ptrace` for that matter).
+The `wrapper` source code indicated this too...
+But, like I said before, I just ignored `wrapper` (and `ptrace`, for that matter).

 This could be an artifact of the original challenge going wrong?
 Either way, it was a fun challenge, just not sure what `wrapper` was for and why `ptrace` was mentioned...